Klrfl/abs-app/README.md

 ["menu-id-1", "menu-id-2"]
 ```

+#### Insert new price for a menu item

+To insert a new menu price of a menu item, issue a POST request to `/admin/menu/:id/variant_values`
+where `id` is the menu item ID of type UUID.

-#### Edit a price of a menu item
+#### Update existing price of a menu item

-To edit a specific price of a menu item, issue a POST `/admin/menu/:id/variant_values`
+To edit a specific price of a menu item, issue a PATCH `/admin/menu/:id/variant_values`
 where `id` is a valid menu item ID of type UUID.
 Attach a body specifying which
 combination of option_id and option_value_id you want to edit, and the new price: